MicrosoftDocs/sql-docs/docs/ssms/sql-server-management-studio-ssms-release-candidate.md

 	- Fixed issue in AE wizard where the Azure Key Vault sign-in page was not showing Azure subscriptions for which the user has reader permission
 - Improved contrast of hyperlinks on SSMS Setup page
 - Fixed an issue where Polybase nodes were not displayed when connected to SQL Server Express (2016 SP1)
-- Fixed an issue where SSMS is unable to change the Compatibility Level of an Azure DB to v140
+- Fixed an issue where SSMS is unable to change the Compatibility Level of an Azure SQL database to v140
 - Improved performance of Object Explorer when expanding the list of Azure databases [Connect Item](https://connect.microsoft.com/SQLServer/feedback/details/3100675)
 - Fixed an issue where "View SQL Server Log" context menu item appeared incorrectly for non-relational server types (AS\RS\IS)
 - Fixed an issue where checking syntax of an Analysis Services partition query using SQL auth could result in login failed message